therealcyber71/ISS-Info-Bot/README.md

-# PDF-Reader-Bot
+# ISS Bot
-A PDF Reader bot for Discord written in Python and Discord.py
+An ISS Info bot for Discord written in Python and Discord.py